diannedaian/61040-portfolio/assignments/assignment2.md

 ## Problem Domain: Anime Viewing and Social Sharing

 Anime has become a significant part of my weekly routine and social identity.
 I watch 3-10 episodes per week with friends, and anime discussions are central to how I connect with my social circle.
 This domain matters to me because anime isn't just entertainment—it's part of my identity and how I bond with others.
-The challenge isn't just watching shows, but managing my viewing experience across multiple platforms and languages while maintaining social connections with friends who may watch in different languages or on different streaming services.
+The challenge isn't just watching shows, but managing my viewing experience across multiple platforms and languages while maintaining social connections with friends and talk about anime and share their personal taste.

 ## Problem: Inefficient Anime List Management and Poor User Experience